 Beaufort Music Festival (BMF) is a volunteer-run organization working with and in the community to bring tourism and music to Beaufort and to the Crystal Coast.

-The festival takes place on the 2nd weekend in May on Beaufort’s historical downtown waterfront.
+The festival takes place in May on Beaufort’s historical downtown waterfront.
 The town is packed on Friday and Saturday with amazing bands performing for free, food trucks and a fun-filled kid area.

 Locals and tourists alike enjoy the beautiful weather and some pretty great music.
 As laid back as the festival weekend is, it actually takes a whole year to plan.